-She is currently finishing a new monograph on René Magritte (forthcoming, 2019), and is the guest speaker for the 2017-18 Chaire Internationale Émile Bernheim programme (http://edin.ac/2HIZtgj).
+Her new monograph on René Magritte will be published in 2019, and she was the guest speaker for the 2017-18 Chaire Internationale Émile Bernheim programme (http://edin.ac/2HIZtgj).

 Her most recent exhibition and publication project was 4 Saints in 3 Acts: A Snapshot of the American Avant-garde in the 1930s (Manchester University Press, http://edin.ac/2oRLSxU) at The Photographers' Gallery in London (2017-18).
 It focussed on photography's little-known contribution to the key modernist event of Gertrude Stein and Virgil Thomson's 1934 opera Four Saints in Three Acts, and explored the complex gender, race, and class relations in representations of the cast and crew by photographers including Lee Miller, Carl Van Vechten, and George Platt Lynes.